How To (and How Not To) List Education on Your Resume

 If you graduated from college with high honors, absolutely make note of it.
 While you don’t need to list your GPA (especially if it’s under 3.5 or if you’ve been out of school for more than three years), don’t be afraid to showcase that summa cum laude status or the fact that you were in the honors college at your university.

-Position it Strategically
+Position It Strategically

 Most people list educational background at the end of the resume, which is perfectly fine.
 However, if you have a degree from a prestigious university or one that may serve as an advantage for the types of positions you’re pursuing, consider listing your education at the beginning of your resume instead.